 At least 14 personal injury lawsuits blame the guardrails for severe car crash injuries, including 5 deaths.

 Like many US states, South Carolina purchased guardrails from Trinity over the years, but the state did not keep records on exactly where the guardrails were placed.
-There are an untold number of faulty guardrails in SC now, according to the Department of Transportation, and many SC drivers could become victims after a car accident.
+There is an untold number of faulty guardrails in SC now, according to the Department of Transportation, and many SC drivers could become victims after a car accident.

-Doug and Phyllis Simmons said they believe their 20 year old daughter, who suffers a concussion, major bruising, and intense pain after her car accident, was one of the faulty guardrail’s victims.
+Doug and Phyllis Simmons said they believe their 20-year-old daughter, who suffers a concussion, major bruising, and intense pain after her car accident, was one of the faulty guardrails victims.

 “We want to make sure this doesn’t happen to somebody else’s child.
 If [the end terminals] are mandatory, why was that not on there?
 Because it could’ve just been a scratch down the car, but it turned into a near fatality,” said Phyllis Simmons.

-SCDOT spokespeople say there should be a black and yellow reflective patch on the guardrail, and the Simmons believe that that safety feature was not present.
+SCDOT spokespeople say there should be a black and yellow reflective patch on the guardrail, and Simmons believes that that safety feature was not present.
 Investigators with SCDOT will look into the accident, and they stated they plan to work with Highway Patrol to determine if the guardrail is in fact one of the notoriously faulty Trinity guardrails.

 Defective Products Like Trinity Guardrails Can Cause Personal Injury or Death

 If you or a loved one have been in a car accident that was made worse by a faulty guardrail that impaled the vehicle or crumpled rather than protecting the car, you may have been the victim of a faulty Trinity guardrail.
-The South Carolina defective products attorneys at the Strom Law Firm are investigating the problem involving Trinity guardrails, and can help you with a personal injury or wrongful death case against the company.
+The South Carolina defective products attorneys at the Strom Law Firm are investigating the problem involving Trinity guardrails and can help you with a personal injury or wrongful death case against the company.
 We offer free, confidential consultations to discuss the details of the car accident, so contact us today.
 803.252.4800